BakeryManagementSystem/frontend/README.md

-# 🍞 Bakery Management System - Frontend
+# 🍞 Bakerbari - Frontend

-A modern React.js frontend application for the Bakery Management System, providing an intuitive interface for managing bakery operations, inventory, orders, and analytics.
+A modern React.js frontend application for Bakerbari, providing an intuitive interface for managing bakery operations, inventory, orders, and analytics.

 ## 📌 Project Overview

-This is the client-side application of the Bakery Management System, built with React.js and JavaScript.
+This is the client-side application of Bakerbari, built with React.js and JavaScript.
 It provides a responsive, user-friendly interface for bakery staff and administrators to manage daily operations efficiently.

 ## 👥 Team Members